NasserHK1/pdsnd_github/README.md

 # Statistics
 a function to do the statistics has been added to the *bikeshare* project.

+# Showing raw data
+a piece of code was added to the *bikeshare* project to show the user a 5 rows of the raw data.
 ### Date created
 Include the date you created this project and README file.